tc-functors/docs/src/docs/introduction/concepts.md

 # Concepts

-`tc` defines, creates and manages serveless entities such as functions, mutations, events, routes, states, queues and channels. tc compiles a tree of entities defined in the filesystem as a topology.
-This composable, namespaced, sandboxed, recursive, versioned and isomorphic topology is called a `Cloud Functor`.

-### Cloud Functor
+## Cloud Functor

+A cloud functor is an abstract topology of functions, mutations, events, routes, states, queues, pages and channels.

 ### Namespace

+A namespace is the name of the topology.
+All entities within the topology are prefixed with the namespace.

 ### Sandbox

+A sandbox is an instance of the topology with sufficient permission boundaries.
+Entities in the sandboxed topology are free to communicate with each other.

 ### Isomorphism

 ### Composition